Best places in Vietnam – Spots to visit and things to do

 Hoi An

 Hoi An, located in central Vietnam, is a UNESCO World Heritage site that offers visitors a magical blend of ancient charm, stunning architecture, and vibrant culture.
-Here’s why Hoi An is special and the top things to do:
+Here’s why Hoi An is one of the best places to visit in Vietnam and the top things to do:

 Historical Architecture